jbwillis/sandbox/cmake/cmake_presentation/presentation.md

 ---

 # Make vs CMake - A Simple Example
-We will use the following three files for a simple hello world program [ref](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).
+We will use the following three files for a simple hello world program:

 **main.c**